 Shares sold by the underwriters to the public will initially be offered at the offering price set forth on the cover of this prospectus supplement.
-Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$ per share from the public offering price.
-Any of these securities dealers may resell any shares purchased from the underwriters to other brokers or dealers at a discount of up to \$ per share from the public offering price.
+Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$0.35 per share from the public offering price.
+Any of these securities dealers may resell any shares purchased from the underwriters to other brokers or dealers at a discount of up to \$0.21 per share from the public offering price.
 If all the shares are not sold at the public offering price, the representative may change the offering price and the other selling terms.
 Sales of shares made outside of the United States may be made by affiliates of the underwriters.
 Upon execution of the underwriting agreement, the underwriters will be obligated to purchase the shares at the prices and upon the terms stated therein, and, as a result, will thereafter bear any risk associated with changing the offering price to the public or other selling terms.

-The following table shows the per share and total underwriting discounts and commissions we and the selling shareholders will pay to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase up to 745,342 additional shares from the selling securityholders.
+The following table shows the per share and total underwriting discounts and commissions we will pay to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase up to 1,500,000 additional shares.